Treatment for endometriosis

 During endometriosis laparoscopic surgery, your surgeon inserts a slender viewing instrument (laparoscope) through a small incision near your navel and inserts instruments to remove endometrial tissue through another small incision.
 After endometriosis laparoscopic surgery, your doctor may recommend taking hormone medication to help improve pain.

-However, there are significant risks to all surgery; the most important of which is subsequent adhesion formation.
-Once the patient has surgery for endometriosis she runs a significant risk of having tethering of the ovaries with subsequent decrease infertility.
+However, there are significant risks to all surgeries, the most important of which is subsequent adhesion formation.
+Once the patient has surgery for endometriosis, she runs a significant risk of having tethering of the ovaries with subsequent decreased infertility.

 What is endometriosis?

 Approximately 10% of reproductive-aged women have endometriosis.
-However, the true prevalence is unknown since the diagnosis requires laparoscopy (a surgery where a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy endometriosis lesions.
-Endometriosis is seen in 12-32% of women having surgery for pelvic pain and in up to 50% of women having surgery for infertility.
+However, the actual prevalence is unknown since the diagnosis requires laparoscopy (a surgery where a doctor looks at the abdomen with a camera through the belly button) to visualize and biopsy endometriosis lesions.
+Endometriosis is seen in 12–32% of women having pelvic pain surgery, and up to 50% of women having surgery for infertility.
 Endometriosis is rarely found in girls before they start their period, but it is seen in up to half of young girls and teens with pelvic pain and painful periods.

 Types of Endometriosis